blckbx/lnd-hybrid-mode/README.md

 [DBG] NANN: HostAnnouncer checking for any IP changes...
 [DBG] NANN: IP change detected! ln.example.com:9735: 111.11.11.11:9735 -> 222.22.22.22:9735
 ````
-Achieving this, `lnd.conf` needs to know a reserved domain for IP resolution:
+In this case `lnd.conf` needs to know a reserved DNS domain instead of an external IP.
+Option `externalhosts` has to be set:
 ````
 [Application Options]
 # specify the DDNS domain (port is optional)